semiologic/widget-contexts/readme.txt

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Change Log ==

+= 2.3 =

+- Fix issue where widgets were assigned to new pages even if the New Sections setting was off.
+- Improved context caching to work better with page revisions and auto-saves.
+- Fixed font in Customize Headings due to WP 3.8 admin changes
+- WP 3.8 compat

 = 2.2 =